 What Happened On This Day – April 24

-2013 1129 people die in the worst building collapse disaster in modern history
+2013 1129 people die in Bangladesh in the worst building collapse disaster in modern history

 The building was used by clothing factories producing garments for western markets, highlighting the disastrous working conditions in the industry.

 2005 Joseph Ratzinger is inaugurated as Pope Benedict XVI

 The German was considered a particularly conservative Pope - quite unlike his successor, Pope Francis.

 1990 The Hubble Space Telescope is launched into Earth orbit

 Unhindered by the impurities and distortions of Earth's atmosphere, the 2.4 meter (7.9 feet) aperture telescope has delivered some of the most spectacular images of the far reaches of the Universe.

 1957 The Suez Canal reopens after the Suez Crisis

 The conflict between Egypt on the one hand and France, the United Kingdom and Israel on the other, erupted in October 1956 when Egypt announced that the canal will be nationalized.